-Where we place a pupil with an alternative provision provider, we obtain written confirmation from the provider that they have carried out the appropriate safeguarding checks on individuals working there that we would otherwise perform.
+Where we place a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil.
+The school also obtains written confirmation from the provider that they have carried out the appropriate safeguarding checks on individuals working there that we would otherwise perform.